Civitas Honors Program

 Applying to Civitas

-You may submit your application electronically to: firstname.lastname@example.org.
-You may also submit it by postal mail to the address below.
+The deadline for priority admission is March 15, 2015; applications will be reviewed until the Freshman cohort is filled.
+You may submit your application electronically to: firstname.lastname@example.org, or by postal mail to the address below.
 Please include the CIVITAS application with your submission.

 Office of Admission